About QUADOA® Optical CAD

 Linux and Windows compatibility.

-Quadoa® feature highlights The intention of Quadoa® is to provide a modern optical design software based on latest software technologies for the fast growing and rapidly developing optical market and especially to provide a software solution which can keep up with the design requirements for modern complex systems.
-Quadoa® Optical CAD is a state of the art optical design software with a vast range of features and functions for the complete prototyping process of modern optical systems.
-The feature highlights listed below should only abstract the comprehensive design capability of Quadoa®.
-If you have specific questions about a specific design capability please contact the Quadoa® support.
+QUADOA® feature highlights The goal of QUADOA® is to deliver a modern optical design software built on the latest technologies to meet the demands of the fast-growing and evolving optical market.
+It's designed especially to handle the complex requirements of today's advanced optical systems.
+QUADOA® Optical CAD is a state-of-the-art optical software solution offering a wide range of features to support the entire prototyping process for modern optical systems.
+The highlights below provide just a glimpse of QUADOA®'s comprehensive design capabilities.
+If you have questions about any specific feature or design capability, please feel free to contact the QUADOA® support.

 Open Feature List (PDF)